researchart/patterns/standards/datascience.md

 - For studies not based on proprietary  data:  a replication package is made available that conforms to SIGSOFT standards for a functional artifact.
   - And if  data cannot be shared (e.g. an  industrial case study), it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
 - Data sanity checks: some non-trivial portion of the data was selected and manually inspected.
-- Has evaluated the paper against the AAAI Reproducibility checklist [9].

 ### Extraordinary